Graduate Student Resources

 Welcome to the UO Human Physiology Department.
 This overview provides useful information for graduate students acclimating to the Department of Human Physiology and the university of Oregon.
 We encourage you to become familiar with the information offered on this page and the contents of the Graduate Student Handbook, which will answer many of the questions you may have about the process of graduate study.
 If you have additional questions or problems, do not hesitate to contact the Director of Graduate Studies or the Graduate Coordinator.

 Department Location.
-The department’s main office is located in 122C Esslinger Hall.
+The department’s main office is located in 181 Esslinger Hall.

 Department Office Hours.
 The department office is open from 8:00am until 5:00pm, Monday through Friday.

 Department Staff.
-The department has six people on staff:
+The department has 4 people on staff:

 Department Website.
 The department website can be found at: http://physiology.uoregon.edu It is managed by Angie Towle, and contains faculty and staff contacts, course listings, and other information.

 Email Accounts.
 Email accounts are obtained from the University of Oregon IT Department located in 151 McKenzie Hall.
 You must have been admitted and received a Duck ID before you can set up your email account.
-Please see the attached link for more information: https://it.uoregon.edu/email.
+Please see the attached link for more information: IT Service Portal.

 International Students.
 International Students should check with the Office of International Affairs to ensure compliance with visa and registration requirements if they have not done so already.
 Phone: 541-346-3206, Email: firstname.lastname@example.org, Location: 330 Oregon Hall

 Keys.
 Graduate students are issued keys to their offices and teaching rooms.
 Your faculty advisor and instructors for classes you are assigned to will inform you what rooms and buildings you will need access to.
-Once you know what you need access to, contact Cindy Wiser and she will complete a key card for you.
-You must take the key card to the Key Office, located in the Erb Memorial Union (EMU).
-There is a $10 deposit for each key, refundable when it is returned to the Key Office.
+Once you know what you need access to, contact the Angie Towle and she will complete a key card request for you.
+You must take the key card request to the Key/Card Office, located in the Erb Memorial Union (EMU).
+There is a small required deposit for each key, which is refundable when it is returned to the Key Office.

 Libraries.
 The University of Oregon library system includes several different libraries, including separate Law, Science, and Art/Architecture libraries.
 The place for physiology graduate students to begin is with the Science Library, located in the courtyard between Cascade Hall and Klamath Hall and open from 8:00am – 9:00pm.
 An excellent resource is Annie Zeidman-Karpinski, the Science Reference Librarian, Email: email@example.com, 541-346-2663.
 The primary library website is: http://libweb.uoregon.edu/, and the Science Library’s is: http://library.uoregon.edu/science-library.